"By

 Dancing Chiva's mission is to provide and encourage writing to

-savor and books to save, focussing on Bajacaliforniana, esoterica,
+savor and books to save, focusing on Bajacaliforniana, esoterica,

 Maximiliana, works by C.M.
 Mayo, and works for writers.

-Founding editor and publisher is Catherine Mansell Mayo, a long-time
+Founding editor and publisher is C.M.
+Mayo, a member of the Texas

 which was selected as a Library Journal Best Book of 2009